10/29/21 update: on 10/27, the City Council’s Housing Committee approved the housing element without amendment.

 Under the current plan, neighborhoods like Sherman Oaks, Brentwood, Westwood, Venice, and Westchester would only accommodate 7% of the citywide rezoning plan.
 This is unfair and illogical, especially given that these areas have extremely high housing costs, widespread single-family zoning, and near-zero housing growth.

-The next hearing on the housing element is scheduled for Wednesday 10/27 at 3 PM with the City Housing Commission.
+The next hearing on the housing element is scheduled for Tuesday 11/2 at 2 PM with the City Council’s Planning and Land Use (PLUM) Committee.
 The Committee‘s members should insist on bringing more housing to the Westside, especially since it will help to achieve the creation of 300,000 new homes through rezoning, a target set by Council President Nury Martinez and six other councilmembers.
 See below for details; action items had been updated accordingly.